leohearts/nvme-degen-refresh-tool/README.md

 ## How does it work?

-For every block, it reads data from the device, check if it's slow, and refreshes it by rewriting it.
+For every block, it reads data from the device, check if it's slow, and refreshes it by writing the same data back.

 ## Ref